serby/uber-memoize/README.md

 var uberCache = new UberCache()

-  // You can use any uber-* engine to power memoize
-  , uberMemoize = new UberMemoize(uberCache)
+  // You can use any uber-cache-* engine to power memoize , uberMemoize = new UberMemoize(uberCache)

   , cachedSlowFn = uberMemoize.memoize(1, slowFn)